lucasaa482/gitscrolls/scrolls/10-Where-Heroes-Go-to-Die.md

 __New Developer:__ _(approaching hesitantly)_ "Excuse me...
 Tuxilles the Teacher?
 I'm Jamie, I just joined the community last week.
 I watched what you did during the crisis and...
 I don't understand any of it.
 I feel so lost.
 Everyone seems so confident and I feel like I'm drowning."

+Jamie paused, then added with a nervous laugh, "I keep trying to explain things to my friend Marcus—he just joined the project yesterday and thinks git is a type of malware.
+I don't know how to help him when I barely understand it myself."

 **The Eternal Cycle**

 Tuxilles felt all his scars pulse with joy.
 Here it was—the perfect circle.
 The confused beginner with the cracked screen, seeking guidance from someone who understood exactly what that confusion felt like.